Quickly create your New Hampshire Health Care Directive and Living Will

 These restrictions eliminate almost anyone who is a health care professional where you receive treatment.
 So, it’s best to choose a health care agent who does not have any involvement with your medical care.
 You should consider naming an alternate agent in case your original choice becomes unable or unwilling to act on your behalf.

-To validate your health care directive and living will, you must sign it.
+To validate your health care directive, you must sign it.
 According to New Hampshire’s Public Health laws, you must sign in front of either a notary public or two witnesses.
-The notary or witnesses must also sign your living will.
+The notary or witnesses must also sign your health care directive.
 There are several restrictions in New Hampshire on who you may choose as a witness.
 The following people may not witness your will:

 - Your spouse